Sunday, April 25, 2010

 Utilizing Transactions in SSIS to Rollback After a Failed Import

 SSIS is used primarily to import data into a database, particularly from flat files, but also from other databases.
-The typical SSIS imagepackage for doing this task looks something like the picture at the left: backup the current data, delete the current data from the destination table, and then import the data from the source.
+The typical SSIS package for doing this task looks something like the picture at the left: backup the current data, delete the current data from the destination table, and then import the data from the source.

 This is all good, and it works well.
 When it works.
 The problem is that if there’s a problem with reading the data from the source (say, the credentials for the source database changed), you’ve already blown away the current (production) data.
 The job fails, and the data remains missing.